6 data sources to check and why

 Over to you, fellow SEOs!

 Have you had to navigate a similar experience in your org?
 What other data sets have you used that helped you diagnose and resolve a traffic loss issue?
 Or, what did I miss in my list that can be added here?
-Let me know by commenting below.
+Share this article on Twitter and let me know.